AshitaShetty/twitter-search-engine/README.md

 ## twitter_consumer
 This folder contains all the files which are required to start the consumtion of the tweets and add them to elasticSearch.

 Each tweet is parsed as a json and added to the elasticsearch.
 An inverse index is created based on the tweet.Text by removing stop words and special characters.
-This inverse index is stored as a key-list pair in redis,which will later be used in the search service
+This inverse index is stored as a key-value pair in redis,which will later be used in the search service

 To run this consumer, run the following command :